 - Refusing to lie on the other person’s behalf

 These new boundaries should come with repercussions if they’re broken.
-For example, the family could say that they will no longer have contact of the individual until they’ve completed recovery if they steal from them again.
+For example, the family could say they will no longer have contact with the individual until they’ve completed recovery if they steal from them again.

 Boundaries During Recovery